Skip to content

 All positions in braid are expressed in the coordinate space of the parent, which it can arbitrarily define.

-This nicely summarizes as follows, which anyone familar with Flutter will no doubt recognize:
+This nicely summarizes as follows, which anyone familiar with Flutter will no doubt recognize:

 Constraints go down, sizes go up, parent sets position.